 Why choose Home Cooking Skills?

 Learning to cook used to be passed down through the generations, but these days many of us lack the knowledge or skills to cook from scratch.
 Instead, we rely on pre-prepared or ready-cooked food.

 This practical course aims to change that.
-For some of you, it may be the start of a career in cooking; for others, it will help you to learn the basic skills and recipes that will help you to make healthy choices throughout your life.
+For some students, it may be the start of a career in cooking; for others, it will help them learn the basic skills and recipes that will help make healthy choices throughout their lives.

-- Cooking skills: you will learn how to cook a wide range of delicious meals and snacks
+- Cooking skills: how to cook a wide range of delicious meals and snacks

-- Kitchen basics: what equipment you need and the best way to stock your store cupboard, fridge and freezer
+- Kitchen basics: what equipment is needed and the best way to stock the store cupboard, fridge and freezer

 - Food safety and hygiene: knife safety, fridge management and rotation